Adam Freeman-Pask

-Adam Freeman-Pask (born 19 June 1985) is a British International rower, World Bronze medallist, European Silver medallist and London 2012 Olympian.
+Adam Freeman-Pask (born 19 June 1985) is a British rower.
+He is a World Bronze medalist and European Silver medalist.
+He participated in the 2012 Summer Olympics In London.

-Education

-Born in Berkshire, he went to The Windsor Boys' School before studying Natural Science at the University of Bath, graduating in 2006.
-He then completed a Masters in Environmental Engineering and then a second Masters in Science Communication, both at Imperial College London.

 International rowing career

 Adam won his first International senior vest in 2008 at the World Rowing Championships in Linz, where he raced the Lightweight Men's Single Scull.
-He raced the same boat class the following season winning Bronze medals through the World Cup season but had unfortunate boat damage at the 2009 World Championships in Poznan, finishing 8th overall.
+He raced the same boat class the following season winning Bronze medals through the World Cup season but had unfortunate boat damage at the 2009 World Championships in Poznań, finishing 8th overall.
 Competing in both sweep and sculling disciplines he found top form in the 2011–2012 season setting a new record in the Wingfield Sculls knocking 17 seconds of the previous record time set by Peter Haining.

 He then won the Scullers head, British Senior Trials, and all three World Cups in different disciplines before obtaining selection for Team GB at the London 2012 Games.

 While competing for Great Britain he has also won Bronze at the 2013 World Rowing Championships in Chungju, South Korea as part of the lightweight coxless four with Will Fletcher, Jono Clegg and Chris Bartley. and a Silver Medal at the 2012 European Rowing Championships in Varese, Italy.